Hot Stuff! (and cold too): Best Food Thermos

 Disclosure: This post may contain affiliate links, meaning we may earn a commission if you make a purchase using our links.

 A thermos keeps food hot or cold for hours.
 They’re perfect for bringing lunch to work or school.
 Bring hot or cold foods on a picnic or road trip.
 Anywhere you don’t have access to refrigeration or a way to heat up food is the ideal situation for a food thermos.
+For years I would bring my own lunch to work and these are some of my tried and true recommendations.

 What is a Thermos?